 There is a certain appreciation of fine fabrics that one can only have if you’ve worked in men’s fine apparel for a dozen years.
-Add eighteen years more here at Zimman’s and you’ll observe a man with exceptional fabric knowledge and style.
+Add twenty years more here at Zimman’s and you’ll observe a man with exceptional fabric knowledge and style.
 Glenn listens closely to his clients, and then guides them through the reupholstery or custom process with confidence, helping to create enduring additions to their homes.
 And how does Glenn decorate at home?
 Simply.
 He reaches back to his Men’s’ suiting days, and has surrounded himself in clean and sleek shapes in shades of grey flannel, pewter, burnished finishes, and deconstructed forms - all perfectly defining his personal style.

 Glenn's guilty pleasure?
 Baked goods, everyday!

 A retail veteran with over ten years in retail management before she arrived at Zimman’s, Susan knows what it’s like to work really really hard.
 Her passion for home furnishings is reflected in how we see her eyes light up every single time new furnishings are unpacked, or when a customer falls in love with an item.
 Like the others, she puts great emphasis on the pleasure in meeting all sorts of people on the job; the entrepreneur, the baker, the professor; they all walk through the second floor.
 No matter who comes through, she shares a wealth of product knowledge of furniture, lighting, carpets and accessories.
-Susan brings her ten years experience home with her, styling new vignettes in every room, putting finishing touches on the home she renovated.
+Susan brings her thirteen years experience home with her, styling new vignettes in every room, putting finishing touches on the home she renovated.

 Dream Home?
 A simple cottage near the coast loaded with sunlight & slipcovers and hydrangeas in the yard.